 - It can fold and unfolds itself.

 For example, a razor blade scratch on the material can be fixed by applying ultraviolet light.
 The material’s movements can be already altered and its properties tailored.

 Researchers from the Oak Ridge National Laboratory used facilities at their Centre for Nanophase Materials Sciences.
-They used for studying mechanisms responsible for the material’s unique abilities.
-This research is particularly appropriate to the challenge of smart systems and its basic and resulting material’s theme.
+They are used for studying mechanisms responsible for the material’s unique abilities.
+This research is particularly appropriate to the challenge of smart systems and their basic and resulting material’s theme.